See Criteria | Campaign targets | Coming soon | Recent successes | Interchanges

 - Cullompton (part of Devon Metro)

-- Devizes Parkway (Wiltshire)
+- Devizes Parkway (at Lydeway, Wiltshire)

 - Meir (south-west Stoke-on-Trent)